ATinyFish3/ATinyFish3.github.io/files/CURRICULUM-VITAE.md

 ## Personal Statement

 I am a 3rd year Cyber Security student at the University of Warwick with experience using a wide variety of cyber security tools and techniques.
 I am also passionate about artificial intelligence/machine learning and its application in cyber security.
+I am self-motivated, able to work well within a team as well as on my own.
+With keen attention to detail, I take pride in my work.

 ## Education and Qualifications